Efficient quantum state tomography with convolutional neural networks

-with $J_{ij} = -J$ using the standard CNN.
+with coupling strength $J > 0$ using the standard CNN.
 This serves as a proof of concept in an idealized scenario, as the translation invariance is directly encoded in the neural network.
 Since the comparison of a symmetrized network to an unsymmetrized reference is somewhat unfair, we refrain from enforcing any symmetries for the later examples.

 Figure~\ref{fig:ising1d} shows the method being applied to small, i.e. MLE-suitable 1D states at the Ising-critical point.
 Our method achieves a reduction of infidelity by a factor 2-5, depending on system and dataset size.
 The figure shows one main trend: the network advantage shrinks for increased dataset size.
-This is also an expected result, as MLE has to outperform any variational approach in the limit of infinite dataset size.
+This is also an expected result, as MLE has to outperform any variational approach in the limit of infinite dataset size since the network is an approximation while MLE uses a full parameterization of the state.
 We generally see this behaviour for all studied systems.

 In Fig.~\ref{fig:ising2d} we show the method being applied to a $4\times 4$ lattice, which is not feasible for MLE anymore.
-The histograms show how enhancing the dataset using the NN can lead to a reduced variance of observable estimates, and thus a reduced error.
+The histograms show how enhancing the dataset using the NN can lead to a reduced variance of observable estimates.
 For the network advantage, we see two trends: An increased advantage for small datasets, as well as an improved performance for smaller coupling strengths.
 The latter results in states closer to product states, which are easier for the network to learn.
 If $J/B$ becomes too large, training the network becomes unreliable on such small datasets and the advantage disappears.